o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Note that the following bending functions are derived from [Vegetation Procedural Animation and Shading in Crysis](https://developer.nvidia.com/gpugems/gpugems3/part-iii-rendering/chapter-16-vegetation-procedural-animation-and-shading-crysis) in GPU Gems 3.

-### Add vegetation bending parameters
+### Add vegetation bending properties
-We need several parameters to determine how we want our materials to bend:
+We need several properties to determine how we want our materials to bend:
-* DetailBendingFrequency - The frequency of the detail bending.
+* `DetailBendingFrequency` - The frequency of the detail bending.
-* DetailBendingLeafAmplitude - The amplitude in which leaves can bend.
+* `DetailBendingLeafAmplitude` - The amplitude in which leaves can bend.
-* DetailBendingBranchAmplitude - The amplitude in which branches can bend.
+* `DetailBendingBranchAmplitude` - The amplitude in which branches can bend.
-* WindX -The amount of wind in the x direction.
+* `WindX` -The amount of wind in the x direction.
-* WindY - The amount of wind in the y direction.
+* `WindY` - The amount of wind in the y direction.
-* WindBendingStrength - The amount in which the vegetation bends as a result of the wind.
+* `WindBendingStrength` - The amount in which the vegetation bends as a result of the wind.
-* WindBendingFrequency - The frequency that the object sways back and forth caused by the wind.
+* `WindBendingFrequency` - The frequency that the object sways back and forth caused by the wind.

-The `DetailBending`- parameters are specifically used for detail bending, while the `Wind`- parameters are used for all parts of the bending.
+The `DetailBending`- properties are specifically used for detail bending, while the `Wind`- properties are used for all parts of the bending.

 1. Open `VegetationBendingPropertyGroup.json`.